felsenhower/photo-merge/README.md

                         timezone identifiers, e.g. 'Europe/Berlin', 'CET', or 'UTC', and ISO 8601 offsets, e.g. '+01:00').
   --normalize-extension
                         Normalize file extensions.
 E.g. for all 'image/jpeg' files, '.jpg' is used.
+  --exiftool            Use exiftool backend instead (requires installing exiftool and running this script with '--extra exiftool').
 ```